Retired

 some have already drafted their resignation letters.”

-the White House press secretary, Josh Earnest, said
+On Wednesday, the White House press secretary, Josh Earnest, said

 that President Obama had authorized that the President’s Daily Brief